Patrick Olsen

-Patrick Haakon Olsen (born 23 April 1994) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Horsens.
+Patrick Haakon Olsen (born 23 April 1994) is a Danish professional footballer who plays as a midfielder for Danish 2nd Division club B.93.

 A talent of the Brøndby academy, Olsen joined Italian Serie A club Inter Milan at age 18.
 After several spells with clubs in Norway, France and Switzerland, he returned to Denmark to play for Helsingør.
 After successive relegations, he moved to AaB before joining rivals AGF in 2020 after a breakout season.
 In early 2022, he signed for Polish top-flight side Śląsk Wrocław.

 Olsen has gained 43 caps for several Danish national youth teams, including 23 appearances for the under-17 team.

 Club career

 Brøndby

 Born in Tårnby, Olsen joined the youth academy of Brøndby as an eight-year-old.
 He was promoted to the first-team squad in 2012, and made his professional debut in the Danish Superliga on 6 May 2012 against AaB.
 He made three appearances for the club.